Marak/ayyo-wars/ReadMe.md

 ## About

-This repository is a fresh port of a project which has been in development for several years.
+This repository is a fresh attempt of our project which has been in development for several years.
+We decided on a clean rewrite using [Geoffrey](https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey) and to make the entire project open-source!
 We have the following game elements designed and planned for our Beta release:

  - Online Multiplayer Battles
  - 12 Unique Ships
  - 24 Unique Weapons
- - 4 Unique Game Modes
+ - 6 Unique Game Modes
  - Lot's of Alien Lore

 ## Game Modes